rqwa/rootSketch/README.rst

 rootSketch
 ===========

-rootSketch should be a macro to create root plots with the help of an easily editbale and readable macro.
+rootSketch should be a macro to create root plots with the help of an easily editbale and readable config file.
-The intention is too create

 Usage
 ===========

+The macro runs with the following command.
+The created plots are stored in the folder ``plots``.

 ::